Tico and Friends: Main

-A boy the Peperoncino crew met in the Bahamas and the son of scientist Dr. Charles LeConte.
+An 11-year-old boy the Peperoncino crew met in the Bahamas and the son of scientist Dr. Charles LeConte.
 Intelligent and computer-savvy, but also introverted, lonely, and somewhat cautious, he craves attention from his father, but is often pushed aside and neglected due to Dr. LeConte's research regarding the Luminous Whale.
 In his first appearance in the second episode, he cons Nanami and Al in helping him return to his ship in return for a treasure map that turns out to be fake.
 Several episodes later, the crew meets him again on his father's ship, and after being rescued after getting trapped underwater in the Peperoncinos mini-sub, he decides to join their crew to go out into the world and become more extroverted, becoming Al's unofficial apprentice and Nanami's closest human friend.
 By the end of the series, he manages to patch things up with his father.